 Public Service Company of Oklahoma (PSO) plans to rebuild about 2 miles of 138-kilovolt transmission line.
 This project strengthens the local electric system and ensures reliable service for east Tulsa.

-Public Service Company of Oklahoma plans to rebuild approximately 41 miles of 138-kilovolt transmission line in Osage County.
+Public Service Company of Oklahoma representatives plan to rebuild approximately 41 miles of 138-kilovolt transmission line in Osage and Washington counties.
 Plans include replacing the wooden structures along the line route with steel single-pole structures and installing new wires.
-The company expects to begin construction Spring 2020 and completion in Spring 2022.
+The PSO project team expects to begin construction Spring 2020 and conclude in Spring 2022.